 Driving me crazy

 A tale from across the pond.
-Our regular stateside contributor, Bruce Sallan tells a humorous tale of teenagers and learning to drive
+Bruce Sallan tells a humorous tale of teenagers and learning to drive

 My Teenager Drives, A Dad's Point of View by Bruce Sallan

 I put off enabling my son to drive for as long as I could, but he passed the driver’s test on his third try and succeeded in getting his grades up to our agreed-upon level.
 I couldn’t delay it any longer.
 He now drives.
 As a native Southern Californian, I grew up in a car culture and time when we got our licenses literally on the day of our 16th birthday, or the Monday after, if our luck was really bad.